lisael/first-ride-with-pony/setup/build_system.md

 ```

 Note that even if we could improve this Makefile you can use it as-is in all of
-your simple Pony projects.
-I'll try to keep this property all along the
+your simple Pony projects just changing `PKG` var.
+I'll try to keep this
-tutorial.
+property all along the tutorial.